mrscaer/amazon-redshift-modernize-dw/README.md

 ### Challenge #1a: Login with the provided credentials.
 This will automatically spin-up an environment using a CloudFormation template:

-Login with the provided workshop credentials.
+Login with the provided workshop credentials at https://dashboard.eventengine.run/login

 Change to the correct region (us-west-2).